On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Simulation

 \subsection{Laissez-Faire vs the UCB Mechanism}

-Figure~\ref{fig:policycomp_regret} compares the regret associated with these two rules.
+Figure~\ref{fig:policycomp_regret} compares the regret associated with the laissez-faire (LF) decision rule and the UCB decision rule.
 As indicated by Theorem~\ref{thm_reglower}, our simulation shows that laissez-faire has a significant probability of underestimating the minority group.
-Consequently, laissez-faire sometimes causes perpetual underestimation, and regret grows linearly to $n$.
-Due to the possibility of perpetual underestimation, the confidence intervals of the sample paths (denoted by the red area) are very large, indicating the highly uncertain performance of laissez-faire.
+Consequently, laissez-faire sometimes causes perpetual underestimation, and regret grows (approximately) linearly to $n$.
+Furthermore, due to the possibility of perpetual underestimation, the confidence intervals of the sample paths (denoted by the red area) are very large, indicating the highly uncertain performance of laissez-faire.
 In contrast, consistent with Theorem~\ref{thm:ucb}, the UCB decision rule performs much more stably.
 Since the UCB rule avoids underexploration, it does not cause perpetual underestimation.